 OR

-The purpose of the Dissertation is to contribute substantially to the Research methods training.
-You are to demonstrate an understanding of the philosophy and principles of research (empirical or non-empirical) and show competence in the design, execution and reporting of a research project.
-You will develop your ability to carry out subsequent research independently and to commission, manage and evaluate the research activities of others.
-The dissertation may be empirical or non-empirical in nature.
-The dissertation is normally a student project rather than original research, though it can be part of a research project for which you have considerable responsibility for and is underpinned by the research module which must be successfully completed prior to undertaking this module.
-The dissertation’s target word limit is 15,000 words.
+Dissertation (60 credits) The dissertation module contributes substantially to your research methods training.
+To achieve this aim, you are required to demonstrate an understanding of the philosophy and principles of research and show competence in the design, execution and reporting of a research project.
+Your ability is developed to carry out subsequent research independently and to commission, manage and evaluate the research activities of others.
+The dissertation may be empirical or nonempirical in nature.

 The following section details our typical entry requirements for this course for a range of UK and international qualifications.
 If you don't see your qualifications listed, please contact us to find out if we can accept your qualifications.